Math Test of COMPASS

 Five Aspects of Mathematics Test in COMPASS

-- As far as the COMPASS Math Placement test is concerned, the questions are of multiple choice type for measuring the fundamental skills of the test takers that are required for solving the basic mathematical problems, skills of application and skills of analysis that allow the candidates to interpret the concepts of mathematics and understand the relationship and tenets of mathematical operations.
+- As far as the Math Placement test is concerned, the questions are of multiple choice type for measuring the fundamental skills of the test takers that are required for solving the basic mathematical problems, skills of application and skills of analysis that allow the candidates to interpret the concepts of Mathematics and understand the relationship and tenets of mathematical operations.

-- The questions of COMPASS Math Test begin with the basic questions of Algebra and proceed to a difficult level as the test progresses.
+- The questions begin with the basic questions of Algebra and proceed to a difficult level as the test progresses.
 However, if a student is not able to answer the questions of Algebra correctly, then he/she will be tested on elementary or basic mathematics.
 As a matter of fact, the students will have to fare well in the area of basic mathematics for going back to the questions of Algebra.

-- A test taker will only have the opportunity to proceed to the intermediate or higher levels of Algebra only when the questions of Algebra at the lower level are answered correctly.
+- A test taker will have the opportunity to proceed to the intermediate or higher levels of Algebra only when the questions of Algebra at the lower level are answered correctly.

-COMPASS Mathematics: Things to Remember
+Mathematics Test: Things to Remember

-When it comes to the duration of the COMPASS Math test, it must be said that it is an examination that is not framed by time limits.
+When it comes to the duration of the Math test, it must be said that it is an examination that is not framed by time limits.
 However, a majority of students are able to complete the test within a period of two hours.
-By taking the test of Mathematics, it is possible for the authorities to identify the skills of mathematics in order to decide whether a course program on mathematics will suit them or not, once they are in college.
+By taking the test of Mathematics, it is possible for the authorities to identify the students' skills of mathematics in order to decide whether a course program on mathematics will suit them or not, once they are in college.
 The trick of taking this test is to follow a methodical approach so that maximum number of correct options can be chosen for this purpose.